by Dirk V.

 In 1995, I met my wife and I was no longer interested in tennis.
 Consequently I lost every game, whether it was a single or a double.
 It was embarrassing.
 However, my team mates insisted on keeping me on for the remainder of the season, but I continued to lose all the games, until I finally gave it up.
 What was even more embarrassing was that because I had been losing so badly, I had lost my ranking.
 Now that I think of it, before my losing streak nobody actually dared to play against me.
 Now, the young players that I previously would have had "for breakfast" were suddenly qualifying to play against me.

 My wife and my parents attended all my matches.
-This proves the point of a "mother/child"- conflict and a "partner conflict" (the latter also includes my teammates who had such high expectations of me) and why both my knees were affected.
+This proves the point of a "mother/child or partner conflict" (the latter also includes my teammates who had such high expectations of me) and why both my knees were affected.

 A few months after I had given up tennis, the pain in my knees started.
 At that time I was wondering why I was in pain now that I had stopped playing.
 With GNM we know that with a bone and cartilage SBS, the pain occurs in the healing phase.